 |1||×||RFID/NFC RC522 Kit (reader + tags)|

-RFID-RC522 has 8 pins, some of them are common pins, the others are shared among three communication modes: SPI, I2C, UART.
+The RFID-RC522 module has 8 pins, some pins are shared among three communication interfaces: SPI, I2C, UART.
 At a time, only one communication mode can be used.
 The pin are:

-- IRQ pin is an interrupt pin that can alert the microcontroller when RFID tag comes into its vicinity.
+- IRQ pin: is an interrupt pin that can alert the ESP32 when RFID tag comes into its detection range.

-- MOSI pin acts as MOSI when SPI interface is enabled.
+- MOSI pin: works as MOSI if SPI interface is enabled.

-- SCK pin acts as SCK when SPI interface is enabled
+- SCK pin: works as SCK if SPI interface is enabled

 ※ NOTE THAT: